Media, Privacy & Commercial Speech

 (NY App.
 Div.) – Obtained affirmance of dismissal of a defamation and tortious interference suit filed against publisher of leading national newspaper

 (5th Cir.); (E.D.
-Tex.) – Obtained dismissal of RICO, conspiracy, tortious interference, and defamation claims against local newspaper and its employees and owner
+Tex.) – Obtained affirmance of dismissal of RICO, conspiracy, tortious interference, and defamation claims against local newspaper and its employees and owner

 (Tex.) – Obtained dismissal, under the Texas anti-SLAPP statute, of defamation claims against leading newspaper arising out of a series of investigative articles on alleged healthcare fraud